Regression adjustment in completely randomized experiments with a diverging number of covariates: Regression Adjustment

-The second form \eqref{eq:sigman2} follows from some simple algebra and shows that $\sigma_{n}^{2}$ is always non-negative.
-The first form \eqref{eq:sigman} motivates conservative variance estimators.
-The third term in \eqref{eq:sigman} has no consistent estimator without further assumptions on $e(1)$ and $e(0)$.
-Ignoring it and estimating the first two terms in \eqref{eq:sigman} by their sample analogues, we have the following variance estimator:
+Formula \eqref{eq:sigman} motivates conservative variance estimators since the third term in \eqref{eq:sigman} has no consistent estimator without further assumptions on $e(1)$ and $e(0)$.
+Ignoring it and estimating the first two terms in \eqref{eq:sigman} by their sample analogs, we have the following variance estimator:

-Although \eqref{eq:sigman2hat_simple} appears to be conservative due to the neglect of the third term in \eqref{eq:sigman2}, we find in numerical experiments that it typically underestimates $\sigma_{n}^{2}$ in the cases beyond our theoretic limit with many covariates or many influential observations.
-The classic linear regression literature suggests rescaling the residual as
+Although \eqref{eq:sigman2hat_simple} appears to be conservative due to the neglect of the third term in \eqref{eq:sigman}, we find in numerical experiments that it typically underestimates $\sigma_{n}^{2}$ if the number of covariates is large.
+The classic linear regression literature \citep[e.g.][]{mackinnon13} suggests rescaling the residual as $\td{e}_{i} = \zeta_{i}\hat{e}_{i}$, where $\zeta_{i} = 1$ for HC0, $\zeta_{i} = \{ (n_t-1)/(n_t-p) \} ^{1/2}$ for HC1, $\zeta_{i} = 1 / (1 - H_{t, ii})^{1/2}$ for HC2 and $\zeta_{i} = 1 / (1 - H_{t, ii})$ for HC3, for $i\in \T_{t}$.

-where $H_{t,ii}$ is the diagonal element of $H_t $ corresponding to unit $i$.
 HC0 corresponds to the estimator \eqref{eq:sigman2hat_simple} without corrections.
-Previous literature has shown that the above corrections, especially HC3, are effective in improving the finite sample performance of variance estimator in linear regression under independent super-population sampling \citep[e.g.][]{mackinnon13, cattaneo2018inference}.
-More interestingly, it is also beneficial to borrow these HC$j$'s to the context of a completely randomized experiment.
-This motivates the following variance estimators
+Previous literature has shown that the above corrections, especially HC3, are effective in improving the finite sample performance of variance estimator in linear regression under independent super-population sampling.
+More interestingly, it is also beneficial to use these rescaled residuals in the context of a completely randomized experiment, motivating